Manal-art-coder/Projets-divers/Customer Churn/readme.md

 ## 🔍 Key Insights

-The top three reasons why customers churned are:
+- The top three reasons why customers churned are: Competitor made better offer, Competitor had better devices and Attitude of support person

--Competitor made better offer
--Competitor had better devices
--Attitude of support person

-Customers on monthly contracts churn significantly more than yearly contract holders.
+- Customers on monthly contracts churn significantly more than yearly contract holders.

-The customers that doesn't belong to a group are more likley to churn.
+- The customers that doesn't belong to a group are more likley to churn.

-The group that has the lowest churn rate is group 6
+- The group that has the lowest churn rate is group 6.

-Seniors have a churn rate about 10% above average.
+- Seniors have a churn rate about 10% above average.

-California has an exceptionally high churn rate (~63%) with fewer support calls — an anomaly worth investigating.
+- California has an exceptionally high churn rate (~63%) with fewer support calls — an anomaly worth investigating.

-Customers with unlimited data plans and those who frequently contact support are more likely to churn.
+- Customers with unlimited data plans and those who frequently contact support are more likely to churn.

 ## ✅ Recommendations

-Incentivize long-term contracts to reduce churn.
+- Incentivize long-term contracts to reduce churn.

-Target high-risk segments: seniors, heavy data users without unlimited plans, and customers who frequently contact support.
+- Target high-risk segments: seniors, heavy data users without unlimited plans, and customers who frequently contact support.

-Review customer satisfaction in low-support but high-churn states (e.g., California).
+- Review customer satisfaction in low-support but high-churn states (e.g., California).

-Monitor and optimize international plan offerings to match customer behavior and avoid dissatisfaction.
+- Monitor and optimize international plan offerings to match customer behavior and avoid dissatisfaction.

 ## 📌 Notes